DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/IndividualRankingCriteria.md

 **Note:** When we apply the generalized ranking formula in Equation (1), we get three rankings for our three mentioned experimental dimensions (Relational Schemata; Partitioning, and Storage Backends), namely, **"R_s"** , **"R_p"**, and **"R_f"** accordingly.

-Applying the above ranking function, we get rank scores for the three diemsnions.
-In particular, we pivot on one dimension options and get scores across the other two dimensions.
-Figures of ranking can be found [here](https://datasystemsgrouput.github.io/SPARKSQLRDFBenchmarking/Results), specifically under the (Single-dimensional “Bench-Ranking”).
+* Applying the above ranking function for the three dimensions, we get **rank scores** for the three diemsnions.
+In particular, we pivot on a "single dimension" options/alternatives and get scores for those alternatives (Schema options are >>ST, VT, and PT), across the other two dimensions (partioning and storage if we rank schema).

+* Figures of ranking can be found [here](https://datasystemsgrouput.github.io/SPARKSQLRDFBenchmarking/Results), specifically under the (Single-dimensional “Bench-Ranking”).

-* Please notice that Previously, we run experiments that include "Hive" as a 5th storage backend, Therefore, we put both pile of figures that include Hive and the ones that exclude it.
+* Please notice that Previously, we run experiments that include "Hive" as a 5^th storage backend, Therefore, we put both pile of figures that include Hive and the ones that exclude it for the three datasets (100M, 250M, and 500M).